2021 Grant Application

 - Submit a proposal (details coming soon).
 Eligibility guidelines:

-- Director of the film must be a woman and person of color
+- Director of the film must identify as a woman and person of color

 - The funded film must be made in accordance with the treatment that will be provided in the official RFP.

 - The film must be completed on deadline (details coming soon).

 - The project must credit Braemar Charitable Trust, the Oregon Film Office and BendFilm as Associate Producers.

 - The film must be available to World Premiere during BendFilm’s 19th Annual Festival in October, 2022.